SHARE

 Five Steps To Developing Your Business’ Unique Selling Proposition

-Many business owners today are savvy and understand they need to have a clear, unique selling propositionstrong USP.
+Many business owners today are savvy and understand they need to have a clear, strong USP.
 However, they may not know exactly how to start developing one.
 Here are five simple steps for getting through the process:

 Looking at how your competitors have positioned themselves can give you some ideas about what sets your business apart from theirs.
 If it isn’t clear what the company’s USP is, their wording may give you some indication.
 Pay attention to the services or products they stress in their marketing.